jon-choi/new_portfolio/README.md

 If you would like to run this project locally, here are the steps:

 1. Clone project
-2. run `npm install` to install all necessary dependencies
+2. `cd` into both "backend_sanity" and "frontend_react" and run `npm install` to install all the necessary packages.
-3. `cd` into /frontend_react and run `npm start` to run the project
+3. While in the "frontend_react" directory, run `npm start` to start the project.
 4. Have fun!

 ## Screenshot